Key signs that intruder cats are entering your garden

 18th September 2019

-Generally, cats do not get on with other cats outside of their own social group, so neighbouring cats or stray cats entering your garden can upset your cat.
+Generally, cats do not get on with other cats outside of their own social group, so neighboring cats or stray cats entering your garden can upset your cat.
 Here are some key signs that you have other cats coming into your garden.

 If your cat sits looking out of the cat door or window, this could be a sign that they are looking out for other cats in the garden.
-Try closing the curtains to help your cat feel more comfortable and place your cat’s food, water and litter tray away from the cat door so that they feel less vulnerable.
+Try closing the curtains to help your cat feel more comfortable and place your cat’s food, water and litter tray away from the cat flap so that they feel less vulnerable.

 Your cat may become reluctant to go outside as often as they usually do if there is a new cat on the scene entering your garden.
 Therefore, they may choose to stay indoors more.
 If you have a SureFlap Microchip Cat Door Connect or a SureFlap Microchip Pet Door Connect you will be able to see how much time your cat is spending indoors vs outdoors.
 These doors are app-controlled and store historical data on your cat’s comings and goings.